 'Ghostbusters': THR's 1984 Review

-In June 1984, America met the Ghostbusters.
+On June 8, 1984, America met the Ghostbusters.
 More than thirty years later, the franchise is revving up for a third film with a new cast.
 Read The Hollywood Reporter's original review below, which was headlined "'Ghostbusters' sure to scare up box office loot."

 Columbia's Ghostbusters would seem to be just the right film for the silly season — a ghost story that combines action adventure with comedy and high-tech special effects.
 Although it reunites the comic talents of director Ivan Reitman, writer Harold Ramis and star Bill Murray, the team responsible for the Meatballs phenomenon, their style here is far more laid-back and relaxed.
 There are still plenty of laughs, but not of the frantic sledgehammer variety.
 In today's market, alas, this may not be an advantage.

 The film introduces Murray, along with sidekicks Ramis and Dan Aykroyd, as a trio of university parapsychologists who are just too bright and aggressive for the academic life.
 Losing their research grant, they open their own business — Ghostbusters — and almost at once are summoned to investigate the strange happenings in Sigourney Weaver's Central Park West apartment.
 What they discover is that all Manhattan is being besieged by other worldly demons.

 As might be expected, their freewheeling but effective extermination techniques are halted by bumbling bureaucracy in the person of health official William Atherton, who insists on shutting down the entire operation — whereupon their ectoplasmic population, in a fine pyrotechnical display, is released into New York's atmosphere where it rushes in pink streams toward an exotic temple on the roof of Weaver's apartment house.